-Shock and vibration limits are assumed to be measured directly on the drive casting.
+Shock and vibration limits are measured directly on the drive casting.
 If the equipment is installed in an enclosure to which the stated shock/vibration criteria is applied, resonances may occur internally to the enclosure resulting in vibrations in excess of these limits.
 In this case, it may be necessary to add shock absorbers to the enclosure.